Saint Petersburg - Things to Do in Saint Petersburg

 Travel Tips

-Transportation: Purchase a Podorozhnik card for seamless metro, bus, and tram travel.
+Transportation: Purchase a Podorozhnik card for smooth metro, bus, and tram travel.
 Download the Yandex.Taxi app for reliable rides.
 Book Sapsan high-speed trains to Moscow in advance.
 Walking remains ideal for the compact historic center.

 Money: Carry cash as many establishments don't accept cards.
 Use VEB or Sberbank ATMs for better exchange rates.
 Budget 2,000-4,000 rubles daily for mid-range dining and attractions.
 Tipping 10% is standard in restaurants.